Zeph53/GamepadKeyMouse/README.md

 # GAMEPADKEYMOUSE.PY
 This is a Python3 script that allows the user to move the mouse cursor around with a gamepad's joystick.
 As well as the right and left click.
-Also, the ability to open an on-screen keyboard that is navigatable with the joytick.
+Also, the ability to open an on-screen keyboard that is navigatable with the joystick.

 Currently the on-screen keyboard is nearly entirely non-functional, can only move the highlight around for now.
 Mouse cursor works but it's slightly janky still.